Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Experiments

 Figures~\ref{fig:tfbind_tree}-\ref{fig:tfbind_non_tree} summarize the results in terms of accuracy and the number of modes discovered during training for each method, considering tree-structured generation and DAG-structured TF Bind generation, respectively.
 These figures present the results for two reward functions, while the complete results for all four reward functions can be found in Appendix~\ref{app:add_res} due to space constraints.
-As shown, GFlowNets (including FM, DB, TB, SubTB learning objectives), MaxEnt RL (including the popular Soft DQN algorithm and its GFlowNet-matching variant Munchausen DQN~\citep{tiapkin2024generative}), and our RPE algorithm exhibit comparable performance in terms of the number of modes discovered, indicating their ability to effectively capture the multi-modal nature of the reward function.
-When considering accuracy, we observe that RPE generally outperforms other baselines by a small margin in the TF Bind generation tasks, where the most competitive baseline is M-DQN~\citep{tiapkin2024generative}, a variant of the Soft-DQN algorithm for MaxEnt RL.
-We believe this is because RPE can provide a more stable learning target, a simpler parameterization, a more informative sampling policy, and reduced variance, as discussed in \S \ref{sec:discussion}.
+As shown, GFlowNets (including FM, DB, TB, SubTB learning objectives), MaxEnt RL (including Soft DQN and Munchausen DQN~\citep{tiapkin2024generative}), and our RPE algorithm achieve comparable performance in terms of the number of modes discovered, indicating their ability to effectively capture the multi-modal nature of the reward function, due to their equivalence.
+In terms of accuracy, we observe that RPE, a simplified learning process of evaluating fixed random policies under appropriate transformation, generally outperforms other baselines by a small margin.